Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

     \bar{A}_{\Delta t} \cong \frac{1}{M} \sum^M_{m=1} A\left( t_m \right)

-Time averages also provide the connection to statistical mechanics through the ergodic principle.
+Time averages also provide the connection to statistical mechanics through the ``ergodic principle``.
 This principle states that time averages of ergodic systems, in the limit of trajectories of infinite length :math:`\Delta t`, can be replaced by ensemble averages.
-Since the MD algorithms discussed so far (ideally) produce a trajectory at constant energy, the appropriate ensemble for MD is the microcanonical ensemble.
+Since the MD algorithms discussed so far (ideally) produce a trajectory at constant energy, the appropriate ensemble for MD is the ``microcanonical ensemble``.

 .. math::
     :label: NVEPhaseFunction